Are Men’s and Women’s Sexual Minds Really That Different?

 But as Dr. Joel and colleagues report in their 2015 article, “Sex beyond the genitalia: The human brain mosaic," few men or women have absolutely male or female brains.
 Most are what she calls “mosaics” — combining brain features typical of your gender with those more typical of the other gender.

 Dr. Joel has an interesting hypothesis for how this “mosaicism” might come into being.
-She cites a 2001 study which showed that 15 minutes of psychological stress caused certain features of certain neurons in male rat brains to look entirely “female,” and those in female rat brains to look entirely “male.”
+She cites a 2001 study that showed that 15 minutes of psychological stress caused certain features of certain neurons in male rat brains to look entirely “female,” and those in female rat brains to look entirely “male.”
 In her TEDx talk, Dr. Joel wonders whether a similar phenomenon might occur for humans in utero, where patterns of maternal stress might influence the development of fetal brains into “mosaic” patterns, depending on its specific timing and duration.

 That’s highly speculative, of course.
 And some experts have challenged Dr. Joel's claim that gender-typical male and female brains are as uncommon as she and her research associates claim.
 Machine-learning programs can accurately detect whether a human brain is male or female 93 percent of the time.